Grant High Basketball Coach Questions 'Let Them Play' Movement After COVID Hospitalization

-SACRAMENTO (CBS13) — He was once an advocate for the Let Them Play movement, but Grant High head basketball coach Denard Wilson is now having second thoughts.
+SACRAMENTO (CBS13) — He was once an advocate for the Let Them Play movement, but Grant High head basketball coach Deonard Wilson is now having second thoughts.

 He’s now urging coaches, parents and players to do the same.
 After contracting COVID himself, Wilson now knows first-hand the dangers of the virus.